-Anesthesiologist assistants are highly skilled professionals who work under the direction of licensed anesthesiologists (specialist physicians) and exclusively within the Anesthesia Care Team environment as described by the American Society of Anesthesiologists (ASA) to design and implement anesthesia care plans.
+Anesthesiologist assistants are highly skilled professionals who work under the direction of licensed anesthesiologists (specialist physicians) and as part of anesthesia care team to design and implement anesthesia care plans.

-Anesthesiologist assistants work in hospitals and surgery centers under the direction of a licensed anesthesiologist and exclusively within the Anesthesia Care Team environment as described by the American Society of Anesthesiologists (ASA).
+Anesthesiologist assistants work in hospitals and surgery centers under the direction of a licensed anesthesiologist.

 Save money and earn your bachelor's in health sciences or healthcare management more quickly with maximum credit transfer at Excelsior.
 Our low tuition makes it affordable for you to earn your degree from accredited college while you earn a living.
 Receive up to 32 credits for your health-related occupational license.
 Learn more about Excelsior College ...